List of The Vampire Diaries characters: Katherine Pierce

 In season 4, Elena Gilbert forces the cure down Katherine's throat in act of revenge, and Katherine becomes human again.
 Katherine’s long lost daughter, Nadia Petrova finds Katherine after 500 years of searching for her.
 Katherine pushes her away at first.
-However, in season 5, after the Cure is removed from her system by Silas, Katherine begins to rapidly age and die.
-Katherine's daughter Nadia reminds her that as the daughter of a Traveler, she possesses the untapped powers of one and Katherine uses them to become a Passenger in Elena’s body, causing her to not have to age any longer as her body has already been buried.
-Katherine makes amends with Nadia on her death bed, after being bitten by a hybrid Tyler Lockwood.
-Stefan kills Katherine with the Travelers' Knife, expelling Katherine from Elena's body.
+However, in season 5, after the Cure is removed from her system by Silas, Katherine begins to rapidly age and find out that she'll die soon.
+Katherine's daughter Nadia reminds her that she is the daughter of a Traveler.
+Katherine possesses the untapped powers and uses them to become a Passenger in Elena’s body, causing her to not have to age any longer as her body has already been buried.
+Katherine makes amends with Nadia on her death bed, after being bitten by the hybrid Tyler Lockwood.
+After being caught, Stefan kills Katherine with the Travelers' Knife, expelling Katherine from Elena's body.
 Rather than going to the Other Side, Katherine's soul is dragged into Hell, but not before she injects Elena's body with a compound to make her go crazy in a final effort to get revenge upon her.
 However, her plan is foiled when Stefan and Caroline manage to get a cure with the help of Enzo and the Travelers.

 In season 8, Katherine is resurrected from Hell when the Maxwell Bell is rung 11 times by Matt Donovan.
 After Cade's death, Kai Parker reveals that Katherine has become the new Queen of Hell while Katherine herself reveals to Stefan and Damon that she has spent the years since her death manipulating Cade, causing his interest in them.
 Much like Cade, she is now only vulnerable to a dagger made out of her own bones, but it can only send her back to Hell, not permanently kill Katherine.
 With Vicki Donovan ringing the bell 12 times to destroy Mystic Falls with hellfire, the gang comes up with a plan to redirect the hellfire back into Hell and destroy it for good.
 As the hellfire is unleashed, Stefan sacrifices himself to kill Katherine a final time, sending her soul back to Hell where it is destroyed along with the realm by the hellfire that is redirected by Bonnie, bringing a final end to Katherine Pierce.